LuckierDodge/house-hack-ruleset-0e/Design Docs/Gameplay/Combat.md

 By default, a Character can take one action in each of the 4 phases of combat.
 A character also has the option to burn Stamina to gain additional actions during a phase.
 For instance, a character might decide to use Stamina to gain extra movement during the _Positioning_ phase, or to make a second attack during the _Contested Actions_ phase.

-The amount of stamina a character has available depends on their ?Fortitude? characteristic, and they can regain Stamina by taking the _Recover_ action during the _Uncontested Actions_ phase.
+The amount of stamina a character has available depends on their Physical Resilience characteristic, and they can regain Stamina by taking the _Recover_ action during the _Uncontested Actions_ phase.

 ## Initiative